anantarb/Empathetic-Dialogue-Agent-trained-with-Reinforcement-Learning/evaluate_models/README.md

  * To evaluate our RL fine-tuned (policy-1) on our sampled responses, open `notebooks/01_evaluate_policy-1.ipynb` and run the cells.
  * To evaluate our RL fine-tuned (policy-2) on our sampled responses, open `notebooks/02_evaluate_policy-2.ipynb` and run the cells.

+## 4 Human evaluation
+ * To reproduce the result of our human evaluation, open `notebooks/04_human_evaluation.ipynb` and run the cells.